What is ventriculomegaly?

 Fetal MRI is another way to safely look at your fetus’s brain.
 It gives pictures of your fetus’s brain using different technology than ultrasound.
 Because it uses a different technology, fetal MRI can detect other problems in your fetus’s brain that cannot be detected on ultrasound.
 We can then look at the results from all of the tests together and your physician can speak with you about the significance of these test results.

 For more information on Fetal MRI please visit UCSF Baby Brain - Fetal MRI

 What are my choices during this pregnancy?

 There is no treatment before birth for fetuses with ventriculomegaly.
-Treatment after birth involves managing the child's symptoms.
+Treatment after birth involves managing the child's symptoms and supporting their development.
 It is important during your pregnancy to get a detailed diagnosis (via detailed ultrasound, amniocentesis, and MRI) in order to determine if there are any additional problems.
 Our staff can talk to you about these test results and inform you what challenges you may expect.
-If there is evidence of more severe handicaps which require long-term care, we can help direct you to the appropriate specialists.
+If there is evidence of more severe problems which may require long-term care, we can help direct you to the appropriate specialists.

-If tests show that your baby's cerebrospinal fluid is not draining well, then hydrocephelus is indicated.
-Hydrocephalus is the build up of cerebrospinal fluid which causes pressure on the brain.
-In such a situation, a ventriculoperitoneal shunt (VP shunt) may be recommended.
-Hydrocephelus is a progressive problem so usually the fluid builds up slowly over the course of weeks after your baby is born.
+If tests show that your baby's cerebrospinal fluid is not draining well and the ventricles are severely enlarged, this may indicate hydrocephalus.
+Hydrocephalus is the buildup of cerebrospinal fluid which causes pressure on the brain.
+In such a situation, a ventriculoperitoneal shunt (VP shunt) may be needed.
+Hydrocephalus is a progressive problem so usually the fluid builds up slowly over the course of weeks after your baby is born.
 In most cases we will know by 6 months if your baby will need a VP shunt.